 Tactical – give me the lowest cost

-This is day to day negotiation where the focus is to get the lowest cost.
-If you are purchasing a standard commodity item and there is enough supply in the market, then you just need basic negotiation skills to get the best price possible.
+This is day-to-day negotiation where the focus is to get the lowest cost.
+If you are purchasing a standard commodity item and there is enough supply in the market, you just need basic negotiation skills to get the best price possible.

-Ask your potential candidates how they approach negotiations and you might be surprised how many candidates approach negotiation in a tactical way.
+Ask your potential candidates how they approach negotiations, and you might be surprised how many candidates tactically approach negotiation.

 Strategic negotiation – Increasing the pie

-We call this strategic because you are not always in a situation where you are purchasing commodities and have an abundance of suppliers.
+We call this strategic because you are not always in a situation where you purchase commodities and have an abundance of suppliers.

-There might be cases where you are single threaded with your suppliers or you are looking for a new supplier who can provide a unique product.
+There might be cases where you are single-threaded with your suppliers or looking for a new supplier who can provide a unique product.

-Whatever the case, you need to approach strategic negotiations with an intent to create the best value for your company and your strategic partner.
+Whatever the case, you need to approach strategic negotiations with the intent to create the best value for your Company and your strategic partner.

 Notice we said value, not cost.
 When you think value, think TCO (Total Cost of Ownership) and how the partner can help achieve your revenue and growth goals.

-Getting to Yes is a great book on this subject
+Getting to Yes is an excellent book on this subject

 As per CIPS, strategic sourcing is

-“Satisfying business needs from markets via the proactive and planned analysis of supply markets and the selection of suppliers with the objective of delivering solutions to meet pre-determined and agreed business needs'”
+“Satisfying business needs from markets via the proactive and planned analysis of supply markets and the selection of suppliers to deliver solutions to meet pre-determined and agreed business needs'”

 a) Strategic Sourcing process

 This is the foundation skill set for any good strategic sourcing professional.
 Now you can support your team by providing a good strategic sourcing process.
 In Simplifying your purchase process, we covered how to create an effective strategic sourcing process.
-If you start with something simple, have a basic process which covers the steps from requirements gathering to awarding a contract to the vendor.
+If you start with something simple, have an essential process covering the steps from requirements gathering to awarding a contract to the vendor.

 b) Market research skills

 In most cases, your stakeholders would provide the list of suppliers to be included in the sourcing process.
-This is a very common scenario for commodity items or services but what if your stakeholders don’t know enough suppliers for you to run an effective RFP?
+This is a prevalent scenario for commodity items or services, but what if your stakeholders don’t know enough suppliers for you to run an effective RFP?

 In that case, your market research skills can help you identify new sources of supply for your next RFP.

-Some key skills in this area include using google for supplier search, understanding who the key analyst covering a specific space, common publications etc.
+Some critical skills in this area include using google for supplier search and common publications, etc.

-For more on this read 7 free ways to find suppliers for your next RFP
+For more on this, read seven free ways to find suppliers for your next RFP

 c) Understanding business needs